 Cabo attracts luxury vacationers, celebrities, and people touring the Pacific on their yachts.
 As a result, the prices are akin to what you’d find at high-end destinations in the United States.

 That said, if you’re willing to walk 4 – 5 blocks back from the Marina, you’ll encounter more local and relatively less expensive food.
 However, it’s often still more expensive than the street food you’ll find in Puerto Vallarta.

 To clarify, Puerto Vallarta isn’t a cheap destination for Mexico.
-If you’re looking for cheaper, I recommend destinations like Oaxaca, Mexico City, and Playa del Carmen.

 However, you can pretty much count on saving money by visiting Puerto Vallarta compared to Los Cabos.